 Gelli Arts 8×10 Gel Printing Plate

-I bought the 8×10 version, which cost me a little less than thirty dollars.
-Now, to be fair – in Suzanne’s book there are a couple of recipes for homemade gel printing plates made with gelatin.
+I bought the 8×10 version, which cost me a little less than thirty dollars in 2016.
+Now, to be fair – in Suzanne’s book there are a couple recipes for homemade gel printing plates made with gelatin.
 Lots of gelatin!
 But when I read the information that came with the Gelli Arts plate I was happy I spent the money for one of their gel printing plates because they use no animal products – and as we all know – gelatin is an animal product derived from the bones of cattle.
 Mmmmm… okay, I’m a bit squeamish about things like this, due to my years of vegetarianism.
 This might not be any issue for you… but the Gelli Art plate is probably more permanent than the gelatin plates, so long as they are cared for properly – which means storing them in the original packaging so they won’t pick up any imprints and patterns from other objects.
 They need to be perfectly flat to provide good prints.

 There are other options besides the 8×10 Gelli plate – some larger, and some smaller.
 There are also some comb tools.
 I think the small Gelli plates would be a lot of fun for stamp-type printing, but I haven’t bought them yet because I’m still learning the skills to use my 8×10 gel plate effectively.